panva/jose/docs/functions/jwks_local.createLocalJWKSet.md

 ▸ **createLocalJWKSet**<`KeyLikeType`\>(`jwks`): (`protectedHeader?`: [`JWSHeaderParameters`](../interfaces/types.JWSHeaderParameters.md), `token?`: [`FlattenedJWSInput`](../interfaces/types.FlattenedJWSInput.md)) => [`Promise`]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise )<`KeyLikeType`\>

-Returns a function that resolves to a key object from a locally stored, or otherwise available, JSON Web Key Set.
+Returns a function that resolves a JWS JOSE Header to a public key object from a locally stored, or otherwise available, JSON Web Key Set.

 It uses the "alg" (JWS Algorithm) Header Parameter to determine the right JWK "kty" (Key Type), then proceeds to match the JWK "kid" (Key ID) with one found in the JWS Header Parameters (if